A starter kit to travel risk management #BEYONDcovid-19

 - Re-evaluate expectations across functions moving forward: essential versus non-essential travel continue to come under scrutiny from the perspectives of safety and convenience in addition to costs

-- Critical need to be able to communicate accurate data to employees in a timely manner: in a ‘new normal’ business travel world with complex variables, especially beyond COVID-19, there may be varying restrictions for different nationalities in different countries that can change at short notice.
+- Critical need to be able to communicate accurate data to employees in a timely manner in a ‘new normal’ business travel world with complex variables: especially #BEYONDcovid-19 where there may be varying restrictions for different nationalities in different countries.

-- Consider your existing 'bleisure' policies: before COVID-19, bleisure was a popular topic in the business travel industry and popular in many organisations.
-If you already have a bleisure policy in place this may need updating; if your company is yet to implement one then post-covid may be the time to support employees’ intentions to reduce health risks from travelling to the same destination twice.
+- Seriously consider policies supporting bleisure: before COVID-19, bleisure was a popular topic for business travel industry and some organisations.
+Perhaps it is the right time #BEYONDcovid-19 for organisations to support employees’ intentions at reducing carbon footprint and health risks from travelling to the same destination twice